j-ckal/uwus/content/blog/adhd.md

 - **Be wary of addiction.** Vaping is expensive & TikTok fries your dopamine receptors.

-- **Turn on subtitles everywhere!** Watching TV/movies with subtitles on is apparently sacrilege to some 🫣 It helps when I'm tired or when my tiny TV speakers are struggle to decypher dialogue.
+- **Turn on subtitles everywhere!** Watching TV/movies with subtitles on is apparently sacrilege 🫣 It helps when I'm tired or when my tiny TV speakers struggle to decypher dialogue.
 You can turn on subtitles for any video/audio source in Chrome using *Live Captions*, as well as in MS Teams under *Captions and transcripts*.
+It also lets you scroll up through the last few sentences.
 It has saved me many times.

 ![](/images/adhd/teams-captions.jpg)